 - Family history of suicide or attempts.

 - Substance abuse.

 - Male gender.

 - Presence of panic attacks.

 All patients should be asked about suicidal ideation, which is common in depression.
-Suicidality is often occurs as thoughts without an actual desire to die, or it may be passive (“sometimes I wish I would wake up dead.”)
+Suicidality often presents as thoughts without an actual desire to die, or it may be passive (“sometimes I wish I would wake up dead.”)
 In patients deemed at high risk, however, immediate psychiatric attention (which may include hospitalization) is necessary.
-High risk is characterized by a well-thought-out plan for committing suicide, an actual intent to carry out that plan, or making arrangements for one’s death.
+High risk is characterized by a well-thought-out plan for dying by suicide, an actual intent to carry out that plan, or making arrangements for one’s death.

 Physiologic or laboratory testing is generally not necessary except to evaluate for medical disorders (e.g., thyroid function tests, complete blood count, blood chemistries).
 A urine toxicology screen may be appropriate in some patients to evaluate for illicit drug use.